terranum-ch/ToolMap-user-doc/doc/usermanual/datamanagement.rst

 .. image:: img/window-importdata9.png

 #.
 All other fields of the file are listed.
-On the right hand side, a list of all attributes from the database is displayed.
+On the right-hand side, a list of all attributes from the database is displayed.
 The correspondence must be established.
 #.
 Go back to :ref:`datamanagement#Step7` or to continue to :ref:`datamanagement#Step9`